Learn how to fight back against Jackson County taxes

 County Tax Refund Request Form

 Under the state law, 139.031(5), ALL county collectors of taxes SHALL, upon written application of taxpayer, REFUND or CREDIT against the taxpayer’s tax liability in the following taxable year until the taxpayer has received credit in full for any real or personal property tax MISTAKENLY or ERRONEOUSLY LEVIED against the taxpayer and collected in whole or in part by the collector.
 Such application shall be filed within three years after the tax is mistakenly or erroneously paid.
-The Jackson County Collector says that they don’t have an “official” form to use, but people have posted that this form is what the County has sent to them to use.
+I downloaded this form directly off the Jackson County server.

 Click here to download the form.